Aylore/Arabic-Voice-Interface-for-City-Operation-Center/README.md

 **Note that you might want to change the hyperparameters according to the capacity of your machine**

+> **We changed the face_detection model used in the original repo by open_cv model for better performence which was more than 10x faster**

 Training loss history for the discriminator:
 [expert_loss](expert_log)